VirtuallyCreative/kaizen-101/content/_index.md

           ### Why Best Practices

           Learn from the pain of developers past.
-Bask in your glory of all that is Stack Overflow.
+Search Stack Overflow like a boss!

           *"Back in my day, we solved our own problems"